Compiled by the Road Trip Alberta team

 Indian Pan Flame

-Indian Pan Flame is locally owned and offers a blend of contemporary and traditional Indian flavors.
-The food is bursting with color, flavor, and beautifully fragrant as you would come to expect from high-quality Indian cuisine.
+Indian Pan Flame is locally owned and offers a blend of contemporary and traditional Indian flavours.
+The food is bursting with colour, flavour, and beautifully fragrant as you would come to expect from high-quality Indian cuisine.
 You can even customize the heat level to your preference.
 This restaurant boasts some of the best Indian food in Alberta, but there is only one way to know for certain – you’ll have to try it for yourself!

 The Steaming Cup